 Grief is the price we pay for love.
-Would any of us have done without it?
+Would any of us have done without that love?
 Let us travel together to reach acceptance of our changed world.
 Let us be happy again for our family and friends, but most of all for ourselves.

 Sales from our pages result in a small commission to us which helps us to continue our work supporting the grieving.